mudler/edgevpn/README.md

 Fully Decentralized.
 Immutable.
 Portable.
 Easy to use Statically compiled VPN

-EdgeVPN uses libp2p to connect and create a blockchain between nodes.
+EdgeVPN uses libp2p to build an immutable trusted blockchain addressable p2p network.

+It connect and creates a small blockchain between nodes.
 It keeps the routing table stored in the ledger, while connections are dynamically established via p2p.

 ## Usage